Snawoot/Snawoot.github.io/ppp-over-http2/README.md

 ms-dns 8.8.8.8
 ```

-That's already enough to establish a tunnel.
-But we also need few bits to make system actually forward traffic.
+That's enough to establish a tunnel.
+However, we also need a few bits to make the system actually forward traffic.

 Enable IP forwarding: